What are Wyndham points worth?

 Background

 When collecting points and miles, it’s always a good idea to have a general idea of what points are worth.
 Let’s say, for example, that you have the opportunity to either earn 2,000 Wyndham points or 3,000 Hilton points.
 Which should you go for?
 If you don’t know what the points are worth, you’d likely go for the Hilton points.
-But, in my analyses I’ve found Wyndham points to be worth almost twice as much as Hilton points.
+But, in our analyses we’ve found Wyndham points to be worth almost twice as much as Hilton points.
 Therefore, on average, 2,000 Wyndham points are worth considerably more than 3,000 Hilton points.
-In this post, you’ll find my best current estimate of the value of Wyndham points.
-To see our estimates across many programs, see this post: Reasonable Redemption Values (RRVs).
+In this post, you’ll find our best current estimate of the value of Wyndham points.

 Methodology

-In order to determine the value of Wyndham points, I collected real-world cash prices and point prices.
-As I’ve done previously, I examined a number of major hotel markets in the U.S.: Chicago, Denver, Houston, Los Angeles, Miami, New York City, and Seattle.
-Within each market, I identified the first three search results with award availability, and I recorded both cash and award prices for three dates each: a weekday, a weekend, and a holiday weekend.
+In order to determine the value of Wyndham points, we collected real-world cash prices and point prices.
+As we’ve done previously, we examined a number of major hotel markets in the U.S.: Chicago, Denver, Los Angeles, Las Vegas, Orlando, Miami, New York City and Seattle.
+Within each market, we identified the first three search results with rating of four or above and recorded both the cash and award prices for three stays: a weekday, a weekend, and a 3-day holiday weekend.

 • Why U.S. only?
 U.S. consumers are known to spend most of their points and miles on domestic travel.
 Since the majority of this blog’s audience resides in the U.S. we opted for a U.S. centric view of point values.